 - Gives you a chance to talk about any potential dietary requirements your customers might have such as “suitable for vegans” “may contain nuts”.

 But when it comes to selling your product, written descriptions only go so far.
 You need images too.
 If you’re going to outsource any of the ecommerce food marketing you do, then the images should be just that.
-Good images making you hungry (literally) for more.
+Good images make you hungry (literally) for more.

 Let’s look at an example.